Robotechnic/RPNlang/README.md

 ```

 **Module import**:
-By default, RPNlang modules are namespaced with the module name
+By default, RPNlang modules are namespaced with the module name (or file name in case of custom module)
 ```
 "math" :import
 math.pi :print